CSE583-Fall2023-Project/Spotify-Music-Recommendation-System/README.md

 ## User Stories

 ### **Story 1: Abby, Music Producer**
 Abby, an enthusiastic music producer, seeks a system for exploring music trends from the past century and getting personalized recommendations from Spotify.
-She aims to enrich her understanding of music genres and styles evolution, which aids her career.
+Her aim is to enrich her understanding of music genres and styles evolution, which aids her career.

 ### **Story 2: Mike, Truck Driver**
-Mike spends many hours on the road and desires a simple music recommendation tool.
-He wants to input his favorite songs and receive a playlist tailored for his driving hours.
+Mike is always on the road and needs music to make his long drives more enjoyable.
+He is looking for a simple music recommendation tool where he could input his favorite songs and receive a playlist tailored for his driving hours.

 ### **Story 3: Tina, Marketing Manager at Spotify**
-Tina aims to expand Spotify's market reach.
-She needs access to customer data to understand market trends and improve personalized music recommendations based on customer feedback.
+To expand Spotify’s market reach, Tina needs access to customer insights.
+She would love to understand market trends and improve personalized music recommendations based on customer feedback.

 ### **Story 4: Dave, A Professor at UW**
 Dave is a professor at the University of Washington who loves music.
 Tired of repeating his current playlist, Dave is looking for fresh and exciting music recommendations.
 He seeks a personalized music discovery experience to find new songs that align with his tastes, ultimately boosting his happiness (?).